refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 ### `useCustom` hook

-`config.sort` prop is deprecated.
-Use `config.sorters` prop instead.
+-   The `config.sort` prop is deprecated.
+Use the `config.sorters` prop instead.

 ```diff
 useCustom({